-Updated to include information on the maximum amount of a week's pay effective from 6 April 2017 in respect of calculating a redundancy payment.
+Updated to include a reminder of the maximum amount of a week's pay for the purposes of calculating statutory redundancy pay, effective from 6 April 2017.

 Employers who fail to get the redundancy selection process right are leaving themselves open to costly employment tribunal claims.
 Employment lawyer Clare McNicholas explains the key steps needed to ensure redundancy is seen as fair.